SkoolNotes/Taproot/2020HIST201/KBRobertsNotes.md

 What advice might Kangxi and Qianlong of the Qing Empire have given to the late Mughals (Shah Jahan, Aurangzeb) to address these problems?
 ```

-- Take the ming aproach of being the "head of all religions, but belonged to none
+- Take the Ming approach of being the "head of all religions, but belong[ing] to none"
+- "Be more just," says Stephanie.